+I also used the time to enmesh myself in the heart of the film industry.
+I spent five years at Gersh, a top tier talent agency.
+As part of the Film Finance and Distribution division I worked directly with top writers, directors, actors, and producers across all phases of development, production and release.
 In 2012, I left Gersh to help start a new US Distribution Company: Ketchup Entertainment.
 At Ketchup I oversaw the acquisition and release of our initial slate of twenty plus films, as well as helping to structure our output deals across all platforms.
 Working in sales and distribution immersed me in actual business of connecting films with audiences – which has in turn informed my filmmaking and my overall approach to the medium.

 Since leaving Ketchup in 2016 I’ve been actively producing feature films and directing documentaries.
 In the last two years, I’ve had four films I produced released both theatrically and in home entertainment.
 Highlights include the horror thriller Bedeviled, the documentary Figures of Speech narrated by Chris Pine, the supernatural thriller Viscous starring Ema Horvath and Mena Suvari, and the 2016 drama Avenge the Crows starring Danay Garcia.
 I also directed the short doc “Conway Pride” which played festivals around the country in 2018-2019 and won multiple awards.

 Currently, I’m living in Savannah, GA with my husband Joe.
 I’ve been teaching college for the last few years and am currently working with some amazing young filmmakers at Savannah College of Art and Design while I continue my work on my projects.
 I love working with these emerging filmmakers.
 I’m also excited to have two new feature documentaries in development that I will direct as well as a very cool LGBTQ coming of age/horror film with directors Colby Holt and Samuel Probst.